 We are also aware that there are 'excusable' situations.
 Absences may only be excused for an acceptable, verifiable reason.
 Excused absences are strictly limited to the following: 1) medical emergencies or illnesses; 2) family emergencies; 3) officially excused university-related absences for athletes, band members, etc.; 4) military orders; 5) jury duty (and such).
-Such cases are usually easily verified by the supporting documentation if needed/by request of the instructor (such as a note from an emergency department, a university athletic division, government institution, etc.) Such documentation typically provides a phone number that can be called for verification.
+Original (in some cases photocopied or scanned) official documentation (such as a note from an emergency department, a university athletic division, government institution, etc.) must be presented to the instructor for the absence to be excused.
+Such documentation typically provides a phone number that can be called for verification.
+Documentation should be presented to your instructor as soon as possible.